Can you guess the subject that is the most written about in the internet marketing niche?

 Ahrefs premium subscription can help you in disavowing spammy backlinks by uploading them in bulk to Google Webmaster Tools.

+Your traffic from head key phrases (with thousands of searches per month) will likely be under 15-20% of the total.
 91% of my traffic at Quick Sprout was from long-tail keyword phrases.

 But, the higher search volume key phrasess are like a quality check for your search engine optimization strategy.
 They help in judging the following 3 important aspects.